Nutty

 Normally if you buy and sell stocks and shares outside of an ISA, you’ll be paying Capital Gains Tax on the increase in value of your money.
 Capital is a fancy word for money, and if you ‘gain’ more, the Government wants their cut.

-If your ‘gains’ are below £6,000 in a year, which is your Capital Gains Tax free allowance, you won’t pay any tax anyway, but if your gains are above that, expect to pay 10% if you are a basic rate tax-payer (earn less than £50,270 per year) and 20% if you are a higher rate tax payer (earn more than £50,270 per year).
+If your ‘gains’ are below £3,000, which is your Capital Gains Tax free allowance, you won’t pay any tax anyway, but if your gains are above that, expect to pay 10% if you are a basic rate tax-payer (earn less than £50,270 per year) and 20% if you are a higher rate tax payer (earn more than £50,270 per year).
 Plus you have to deal with the admin of actually working it out and paying it.

 This is where the ISA comes in.
 All the increase of your money (gains) within a Stocks and Shares ISA, is completely free of Capital Gains Tax, forever.
 So year after year as your money grows and grows, you’ll never have to worry about paying tax at all.
 Result!